opensourcecu/opensourcecu.github.io/_posts/2016-03-04-ford-credit-link.md

 ---

 layout: post
-title: "Things we like: Ford Credit Link"
+title: "Things we like\: Ford Credit Link"
 excerpt: "Ford Credit Link has the automaker tapping into the Sharing Economy with an app that allows up to six co\-lessees to \"share responsibility among friends, colleagues or family\", sharing the lease cost, reserving the car, and splitting the payment among the group."
 legacy: false
 draft: false